handlebargh/yatto/README.md

 ~/.local/share/yatto/tasks/
 ```

-Each task is a simple JSON file, making the data:
+Each task is a simple JSON file.

-- Human-readable
-- Easy to back up
-- Suitable for automation/scripts

----

-## 🔀 Git-Enabled Mode
+## Git-Enabled Mode

 If you enable Git support, yatto will: